Get started

 endin

-In order to start the above instrument, an i-statement will need to be added to the Csound score section like so:
+In order to start the above instrument, this line will need to be added to the Csound score section:

-One obvious limitation here is that the instrument always plays a frequency of 440.
-The simplest way to address this problem is by adding an extra p-field to the i-statement.
+One obvious limitation here is that the instrument always plays a frequency of 440 Hz, and an amplitude of 0.1.
+The simplest way to address this problem is by adding two extra p-fields to the score line. p4 is meant to be the amplitude, and p5 is meant to be the frequency.

-With the new p-field in place, the instrument block can be modified to access that value using a special i-rate variable named p4.
-Whenever Csound starts reading through the code, it will replace all instances of p4 with the value from the i-statement.
-Here is a full example that will play back 3 notes, all with a unique pitch and starting time.
+With the new p-field in place, the instrument block can be modified to access that value using special i-rate variables named p4 and p5.
+Whenever Csound starts reading through the code, it will put as p4 and p5 the numbers from the score line.

 <CsoundSynthesizer>